michaeluno/admin-page-framework/contributing.md

 ### Making Changes to Your Cloned Repository

 The core files are located in the [development](./development) directory.

 1. Make sure the constant `WP_DEBUG` is set to `true` in the `wp-config.php` file of your development site.
 If this is `false`, the loader plugin will load the complied files in the [library](./library) directory.
 2. Modify the core files and make sure your changes take effect.
     - Ensure you stick to the [Admin Page Framework Coding Standards](./coding_standard.md).
 3. If you add class files, make sure you run `run.sh` in `tool/inclusion_class_list` to generate inclusion file lists.
 4. After all the modifications are done, run `run.sh` in `tool/beautifier` to compile the files.

-### Committing
+### Requesting a Pull

-* When committing, reference your issue (if present) and include a note about the fix.
+- When committing, reference your issue (if present) and include a note about the fix.
-* If possible, and if applicable, please also add/update unit/functional/acceptance tests for your changes.
+- If possible, and if applicable, please also add/update unit/functional/acceptance tests for your changes.
-* Push the changes to your fork and submit a pull request to the [dev](https://github.com/michaeluno/admin-page-framework/tree/dev) branch of the Admin Page Framework repository.
+- Push the changes to your fork and submit a pull request to the [dev](https://github.com/michaeluno/admin-page-framework/tree/dev) branch of the Admin Page Framework repository.
+- At this point, you are waiting on us to merge your pull request.
+We will review all pull requests, and make suggestions and changes if necessary.

 ## Code Documentation